OpenBoardnet/SysML-v2-Boardnet/README.md

 ![OpenCar](Files/car.png)
-# The OpenCar Library
+# The "OpenBoardNet" as a SysML v2 library

-This is the "OpenCar" SysML v2 library for modeling automotive boardnet architectures.
+This is the "OpenBardnet" as a SysML v2 library for modeling automotive boardnet architectures.
 It runs with the SysML v2 tool "SysMD" and makes use of its extensions for

 - interactive modeling
 - analysis by constraint propagation

+Note that it is not yet uploaded as we are doing some final quality assurance of the models.

 # Objective

 The objective is to permit a very early analysis of performance indicators for board net architectures